Value for Money

 - The art of the possible: assess opportunities and limitations for VfM analysis

 - Evidence and metrics: the building blocks of VfM understanding

 - Simplicity and communicating VfM: homing in on essential messages

 - Looking back: working with tools and ideas in delegates’ contexts

-You will leave the course ready to apply immediately a new perspective on what you do every day.
-You will be equipped to think about VfM in a practical and creative way and have learned to explain and demonstrate VfM ideas to others, talk about how they are being applied and create, communicate and explain the results of analysis.
+You will leave the course ready to immediately apply a new perspective on what you do every day.
+You will be equipped to think about VfM in practical and creative ways and have learned to explain and demonstrate VfM ideas to others, talk about how they are being applied and create, communicate and explain the results of analysis.

 This training is a one-day course

 Training runs from a 0900h registration starting at 0930h prompt, breaking for lunch at 1245h and finishing at 1630h.
 There are breaks in morning and afternoon according to the programme and courses involve breakout or discussion sessions to aid concentration and optimise learning.

 This training is also available as in-house (delivered remotely) sessions which can help with discussing sensitive topics.
-Costs are negotiable (but always give a discount on the individual delegate rates) and can include tailoring course material to specific requirements.
+Costs are negotiable (but always give a discount on the individual delegate rates) and we can offer the tailoring of course material to specific requirements.

 Who is in the room?
 Delegates will be able to share why they are there and what they hope to get out of the day.
 The importance and use of VfM will be explored through the examples of delegates’ own working contexts.